picmi/help/docs/business/workflows/storing-biometric-data.md

 - **Compliance support**: Helps employers meet their legal obligations for hiring workers with valid work rights.
 - **Free service**: Accessible at no cost to employers.

-### CheckWorkerRights (Australia only)
+### CheckWorkRights (Australia only)

-CheckWorkerRights (CWR) is a third-party platform designed to manage ongoing right-to-work compliance for both temporary and permanent employees and uses other systems amongst them VEVO.
+CheckWorkRights (CWR) is a third-party platform designed to manage ongoing right-to-work compliance for both temporary and permanent employees and uses other systems amongst them VEVO.

 - **Automation**: Offers automatic monitoring of visa expiry dates and changes in work eligibility.